hashkat/hashkat/docs/input.md

   weights:    {bin_spacing: linear, min: 1, max: 100000, increment: 1}
 ```

-Similar to *tweet_ranks* and *retweet_ranks*, *follow_ranks* serves to categorize and organize based on follows.
-However, an additional factor is taken into consideration, the bin weights.!!!!!!!!!!!!!!
+Similar to *tweet_ranks* and *retweet_ranks*, *follow_ranks* serves to categorize and organize agents based on the number of followers that they have.
+However, an additional factor is taken into consideration, the bin weights.
+The bin weights gives each bin threshold a weight equal to its value increased by one.
+These weights are essential in the twitter suggest and preferential agent follow models, because they are what cause agents with a higher degree to have a greater probability of being followed by other agents since they will be placed in bins that are more heavily weighted than those of agents with fewer followers.

 ## tweet observations